optimistanoop/Android-Apps/README.md

 fitz360 is an online tailoring app used for submitting  details for cloths to be stiched.

-# zeLadder
+# sportscafe

-zeLadder is sports community social networking app , where we can challenge anyone in any specific sport.
+This is simple sports cafe app, which internally runs sportscafe mobile site.

 # jobfinder

 This is a job finder app, having some bugs.
 Trying to fix bugs will led to a good understanding of android development fundamentals.

+# zeLadder

+zeLadder is sports community social networking app , where we can challenge anyone in any specific sport.